6 Pricing Objectives & How to Choose The Best For Growth

 What are pricing objectives?

 Turning a profit is obviously the most common pricing objective for every business—after all, you can’t run a sustainable business without making money.
-Look beyond pure profit, though, and companies have a wide range of different pricing objectives to choose from:
+That said, there is more nuance to it and pricing objectives can go beyond pure profit - here are some examples of pricing objectives:

 - Maximize short-term profit